adriangs1996/morty/README.md

 ## Contributing

 We love your input!
-We want to make contributing to Morty as easy and transparent as possible, whether it's:
+We want to make contributing to Mortymer as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code